-FEMA or the National Flood Insurance program is the flood insurance program that is is run by the government.
+FEMA or the National Flood Insurance Program is a flood insurance program that is run by the government.
 Most people think this is the only option especially when it comes to good coverages.
-There are a few things a NFIP flood policy will cover the first thing is the building up to $250,000 if it is residential building and $500,000 if it is a commercial building.
+There are a few things an NFIP flood policy will cover the first thing is the building up to $250,000 if it is a residential building and $500,000 if it is a commercial building.
 NFIP will also cover contents up to $100,000 as long as those contents are located above ground.
 So then what does private flood insurance cover?

 Private Flood Insurance

 Private flood covers the building and contents like NFIP does but does not limit the coverage.
-Some other things they offer are contents coverage in basements, temporarily living expenses, and replacement costs on contents.
+Some other things they offer are content coverage in basements, temporarily living expenses and replacement costs on contents.

 Understanding the upcoming flood map changes for Sitka Alaska can be overwhelming.
 Is it impacting you, how much it is impacting you, and when will you be notified?
 Maybe you have more questions about these changes or want to get a flood insurance quote.
 You can click the link below to start this process.
 Remember to visit our website Flood Insurance Guru, our YouTube channel The Flood Insurance Guru, and our Facebook page The Flood Insurance Guru where we do daily flood education videos.